walshbr/introduction-to-text-analysis/archives/tei.md

 > How does it mean?

 Computers have a hard with abstract concepts like this.
 Computers tend to work in hierarchies and clear-cut structures, and, even then, they only know about those structures that someone has told them about.
 For example, if we were to say to a computer, "Hey!
 Find me the poem in this lesson!"
-It would have no idea what we were talking about: we have to let find some way of telling it where it can find the poem.
+It would have no idea what we were talking about: we have to find some way of telling the computer where it can find the poem.
 Right now it just thinks the text up there is no different from the other lines of text on this page.

 A computer program looking at the above passage from Oscar Wilde's *The Ballad of Reading Gaol* would, most likely, not even recognize those six lines as related in any way.
 Nor it would understand anything about how the internal components of those lines relate to each other.
 There are a number of ways to do this, and we can get towards one that works for a computer by working through a few that you might use on your own.